grimmpp/home-assistant-eltako/docs/gateway_usage/readme.md

 In order to use a gateway you need to declare the gateway and all devices which shall interact with it in the Home Assistant Configuration (`/config/configuration.yaml`).
 The configuration can be e.g. edit with [File Editor](https://github.com/home-assistant/addons/tree/master/configurator).

-To get familiar with the Eltako Integration configuration check out [Update Home Assistant Configuration](../update_home_assistant_configuration.md).
+To get familiar with the ELTAKO Integration configuration check out [Update Home Assistant Configuration](../update_home_assistant_configuration.md).

 ## Gateway Attributes
 | Attribute   | Type / Values   | Description |